kal40/pokedex/README.md

 - ESLint was used for code quality and Prettier for code formatting.
 - The app was tested on different screen sizes with Chrome developer tools.

-## Scalability
+## Future improvements

-The number of Pokemons can be changed with the number at the end of the `apiURL` global variable.
+- Extended the information appears on the modal by adding the proper pokemon object keys to the `loadMoreDetails` function and then adding the same key's value to the `modalBody.innerHtml`.
-The Pokemon's additional details on the modal can be extended by adding the proper pokemon object keys to the `loadMoreDetails` function and then adding the same keys to the `modalBody.innerHtml`.
+- Load all pokemon names to allow search among all of them, not just among the onces that have already been loaded on the page.